THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 Depreciation is the process of allocating the cost of tangible property over a period of time, rather than deducting the cost as an expense in the year of acquisition.

 Generally, at the end of an asset’s life the sum of the amounts charged for depreciation in each accounting period (accumulated depreciation) would equal the costs less the salvage value.
-GASB #35 requires UCHC to recognize the cost expiration so that the cost of providing services can be realistically reported in the financial results of UCHC.
+GASB #35 requires UCH to recognize the cost expiration so that the cost of providing services can be realistically reported in the financial results of UCH.

-The decline in value must be considered if UCHC’s net assets are to be correctly stated.
+The decline in value must be considered if UCH’s net assets are to be correctly stated.

 Criteria needed to Calculate Depreciation